Foodborne Illness Reporting

 Keep hot foods HOT

-- Cook foods adequately.
+- Cook foods to proper temperatures.

-- Keep them hot until served.
+- Keep the food hot until served.

 Keep cold foods COLD